-The proposed final 2024 NPS Management Plan was provided for WQCC review on [date].
-WQCC approved the document during their [date] meeting and incorporated it into the Statewide Water Quality Management Plan and Continuing Planning Process (WQMP/CPP).
+The proposed final 2024 NPS Management Plan was provided for WQCC review on August 23, 2024.
+WQCC approved the document during their September 10, 2024 meeting and incorporated it into the Statewide Water Quality Management Plan and Continuing Planning Process (WQMP/CPP).
 WQCC approval is documented in an order of adoption shown below.